hazelcast/hazelcast/hazelcast-documentation/src/JCache-NearCache.md

 -   If invalidation is enabled and entries are updated frequently, there will be many invalidation events across the cluster.
 -   Near-Cache doesn't give strong consistency but gives eventual consistency guarantees.
 It is possible to read stale data.

+#### Invalidation

+Invalidation means that a near-cache entry is not valid anymore (its value is updated or it is removed from actual cache) so it should be removed from near-cache.
+Invalidation from near-cache is done eventually at whole cluster asynchronously but done at current node in real-time as synchronously.
+This means when an entry updated (explicitly or over entry processor) or removed (deleted explicitly or over entry processor, evicted, expired), it is invalidated from all near-caches asynchronously at whole cluster but updated/removed at/from current node synchronously.
+In general terms, whenever an entry state is changed in record store by updating its value in someway or removing it in someway, invalidation event is sent for that entry.

+There are two types of invalidation event sending as single or batch.
+Batch event sending is advised if there are so many mutating operations such as put and remove on cache.
+This reduces network traffic and keeps event system busy less.

+Here are configurations for batch event sending:
+- `hazelcast.cache.invalidation.batch.enabled`: Defines cache invalidation event batch sending is enabled or not.
+The default value is `true`.
+- `hazelcast.cache.invalidation.batch.size`: Defines the maximum number of cache invalidation events to be drained and sent to the event listeners in a batch.
+The default value is `100`.
+- `hazelcast.cache.invalidation.batchfrequency.seconds`: Defines cache invalidation event batch sending frequency in seconds.
+When event size does not reach to `hazelcast.cache.invalidation.batch.size` in the given time period, those events are gathered into a batch and sent to target.
+The default value is `5` seconds.

+So if there are so many clients or so many mutating operation, batching should remain enabled and batch size should be configured with `hazelcast.cache.invalidation.batch.size` for a suitable value.

 #### Expiration

 Expiration means that evicting expired records.